PhantomDraft/phantomdraft.github.io/content/en/page/privacy-policy.md

 - Device types
 - Browsing patterns

-For more details on how Google collects and processes data, please visit [Google's Privacy Policy](https://policies.google.com/privacy).
+For more details on how Google collects and processes data, please visit <a href="https://policies.google.com/privacy" rel="nofollow" target="_blank">Google's Privacy Policy</a>.

 ### 1.2.
 Comments via Disqus